Last Updated on July 2, 2026 by Daniel Globe

 To find your past Southwest flights, log in to your Southwest.com account and go to the My Account section, then select the Trips tab.

-From there, you can use simple account navigation to review your flight history and reclaim records you already own.
-If your trip happened within the last 12 months, Southwest shows those completed flights directly in your account, so you won’t need to make a special request.
+From there, you can review your flight history directly.
+If your trip happened within the last 12 months, Southwest shows those completed flights in your account automatically, so you won’t need to make a special request.

-You can also access receipt retrieval for trips from the last 18 months, which lets you review and print travel records.
+You can also use the Manage Reservations page to pull up receipts for recent trips, which lets you review and print travel records.

 If you need flights older than 12 months, contact customer service and ask for historical data.
 Keep your account email or confirmation number ready so support can help you faster.